Shanshan-IC/Shanshan-IC.github.io/_posts/2016-11-04-Irrlicht-Tutorial-4-Movement.md

 	model around 180 degrees, and adjust the animation speed and the texture.
-To set the right animation (frames and speed), we would also be able to just call "anms->setMD2Animation(scene::EMAT_RUN)" for the 'run'
+To set the right animation (frames and speed), we would also be able to just call
-	animation instead of "setFrameLoop" and "setAnimationSpeed",
-	but this only works with MD2 animations, and so you know how to start other animations.
-But a good advice is to not use hardcoded frame-numbers...
 	*/
 	anms->setMaterialFlag(video::EMF_LIGHTING, false);
 	anms->setFrameLoop(0, 13);
 	anms->setAnimationSpeed(15);
-	//		anms->setMD2Animation(scene::EMAT_RUN);

 	anms->setScale(core::vector3df(2.f, 2.f, 2.f));
 	anms->setRotation(core::vector3df(0, -90, 0));
-	//		anms->setMaterialTexture(0, driver->getTexture("../../media/sydney.bmp"));

 }
 {% endhighlight %}
 Add the camera and make the mouse cursor invisible